 There is one new addition, a narrow foam pit with a bar across it.
 It’s akin to a mechanic’s pit.
 The only issue is that it’s right next to the fast lane trampoline (you can see it in the photo above, top left corner) and there’s nothing around it to stop curious small people trying to jump in.
 There is another foam pit the other side of the gym that is full of foam cubs and is great fun.
 This one just has a long drop to the bottom.
 There are steps to get out, but it’s not getting out that I’m concerned with.
 I’m not convinced this is particularly safe if I’m honest.
 I wasn’t the only person who thought this, other parents were commenting too.

-I’d kind of hoped maybe they’d put something across it this time but they hadn’t so it’s still just a gaping hole next to a section where you have lots of excited kids running fast.
+After my first review of Lynx play with me I’d kind of hoped maybe they’d put something across it when we returned.
+They hadn’t so it’s still just a gaping hole next to a section where you have lots of excited kids running fast.
 I had to go into it this time to retrieve a ball which was quite an experience!
 First of all, as soon as I sat on the edge to lower myself down the two kids I was with also sat down because they thought they could go in too.
 There wasn’t a lot of foam in there today so it’s a sheer drop of a couple of feet.
 Yes, you’re falling into foam but it’s easy enough to fall awkwardly.